 For example, the International Maritime Organization (IMO) officially designated waters off North American coasts and inland waterways as an area in which stringent international emission standards will apply for ships.
 On March 26, 2010, the IMO amended the International Convention for the Prevention of Pollution from Ships (MARPOL), designating specific portions of U.S., Canadian and French waters as an Emission Control Area (ECA).
 The area of the North American ECA includes inland waterways, waters adjacent to the Pacific coast, the Atlantic/Gulf coast and the eight main Hawaiian Islands.
-Internationally, mandatory treaty provisions to reduce GHG emissions from international shipping were adopted at IMO in July 2011 by the Parties to Annex VI of the MARPOL Convention.7
+Internationally, mandatory treaty provisions to reduce GHG emissions from international shipping were adopted at IMO in July 2011 by the Parties to Annex VI of the MARPOL Convention.

 Within the U.S., January 1, 2011 was the start date for non-road equipment manufacturers to begin using diesel engines that comply with the U.S. Environmental Protection Agency's (EPA) Tier 4 interim (4i) emissions regulations.
-With some exceptions, Tier 4i regulations apply to all non-road diesel engines 175 horse power and greater - the power range most often used to power construction and industrial equipment, such as excavators, loaders, cranes, mining trucks and agricultural equipment.8 starting January 1, 2015.
+With some exceptions, Tier 4i regulations apply to all nonroad diesel engines 175 horse power and greater - the power range most often used to power construction and industrial equipment, such as excavators, loaders, cranes, mining trucks and agricultural equipment.

+The State of California promulgated regulations that require diesel trucks and buses that operate in California to be upgraded to reduce emissions.
+Heavier trucks were required to be retrofitted with particulate matter (PM) filters beginning January 1, 2012 and older trucks must be replaced starting January 1, 2015.
 By January 1, 2023, nearly all trucks and buses will need to have 2010 model year engines or equivalent.
-All drayage trucks with model year 2006 or older engines hauling cargo that is destined to or coming from California's ports or rail-yards need to be upgraded by 12/31/2013.9
+All drayage trucks with model year 2006 or older engines hauling cargo that is destined to or coming from California's ports or rail-yards need to be upgraded by 12/31/2013.